bjodah/fastinverse/README.rst

 Capabilities
 ============
-Fastinverse currently only generates one kind of solver: ``invnewton`` which is based on table lookup + newton iteration refinement.
+Fastinverse currently only generates one kind of solver: ``invnewton`` which is based on table lookup of polynomial coefficient + interpolation + newton iteration refinement.

 invnewton
 ---------